L'ABC d'un petit déjeuner santé et soutenant

 1. Fruits and vegetables for breakfast

 Fruits and vegetables provide vitamins, minerals and fiber.
-(See theDried Fruits) Vitamins and minerals are essential for good health and perform many functions in the body.
-As for fiber, it contributes to satiation and can also help regulate intestinal transit, reduce cholesterol and better control blood sugar.
-In addition, according to the World Health Organization (WHO), the consumption of at least 400 g of fruit and vegetables per day reduces the risk of non-communicable diseases, such as cardiovascular disease and diabetes.
-(See the articles:Tips for lowering bad cholesterol andHigh blood pressure: how to control it and the DASH diet)
+Vitamins and minerals are essential to health and perform many functions in the body.
+As for fiber, it contributes to satiety and can also help regulate intestinal transit, lower cholesterol and better control blood sugar.
+In addition, according to the World Health Organization (WHO), consuming at least 400 g of fruits and vegetables per day reduces the risk of noncommunicable diseases, such as cardiovascular diseases and diabetes.
+(See articles: Tips for lowering your bad cholesterol level and High blood pressure: how to control it and the DASH diet)

-1. Whole grain foods for breakfast
+1. Whole-grain foods for breakfast

-1. Protein foods for breakfast
+1. Protein-rich foods for breakfast

 1. A source of hydration at breakfast

-As for the other meals of the day, it is important to vary the foods that make up breakfast by alternating between the different sources of fruits, vegetables, whole grains and proteins.
-Dietary variety is important because it helps reduce the risk of nutritional deficiencies.
-By increasing the variety in your diet, you are consuming a wider range of different nutrients.
-Regarding quality, it is preferable to opt for fresh and little or not processed food.
-Indeed, highly processed foods (e.g., breakfast cereals, industrial baked goods, spreads, etc.) are often high in salt, added sugars and saturated fats, which are harmful to your health (See l 'article:Processed foods and the NOVA classification).
+As with the other meals of the day, it is important to vary the foods that make up breakfast by alternating between different sources of fruits, vegetables, whole grains and proteins.
+Food variety is important, as it helps reduce the risk of nutritional deficiencies.
+By increasing the variety in your diet, you consume a broader range of nutrients.
+Regarding quality, it is preferable to choose fresh, minimally processed or unprocessed foods.
+Indeed, highly processed foods (e.g. : breakfast cereals, industrial bakery products, spreadable creams, etc.) are often high in salt, added sugars and saturated fats, harmful to health (See the article: Processed foods and the NOVA classification).

-The amount of food for breakfast
+The quantity of food at breakfast

 References

-1. « Water and the Electrolytes.
-UnderstandingNutrition, by Eleanor N. Whitney et al., Nelson Education, 2013, p.
-355379..
+1. « Water and the Electrolytes. » Understanding Nutrition, by Eleanor N. Whitney et al., Nelson Education, 2013, pp. 355–379.

-2. https://www.who.int/en/news-room/fact-sheets/detail/healthy-diet
+2. https://www.who.int/fr/news-room/fact-sheets/detail/healthy-diet

-3. https://food-guide.canada.ca/en/
+3. https://guide-alimentaire.canada.ca/fr/

 Article written by: